Make part-time work for you

 Support our capability

-As the part-time force of the Navy, the Reserves are made up of both civilian and former Navy personnel.
-They serve to support the Navy's operational capability in its maritime defence and security roles, as well as the wider NZ Defence Force Mission to protect New Zealand's interests and provide support in times of natural and other disasters.
+As the part-time force of the Navy, the Reserves are made up of personnel who have joined the Reserves either directly or after having served in the Regular Force.
+They serve to support the Navy’s operational capability in its maritime defence and security roles, as well as the wider NZ Defence Force Mission to protect New Zealand’s interests and provide support in times of natural and other disasters.

-Reservists have the opportunity to serve on both the Navy's modern fleet and ashore, primarily at the Navy Reserve Units located in Auckland, Tauranga, Wellington, Christchurch and Dunedin.
-To be a Reservist, you will need to commit to a minimum of 20 days service a year, alongside maintaining your fitness levels and passing academic and other requirements at the same level as full-time Navy personnel.
-You will also wear the same uniform and be available to be trained and deployed operationally.
+All Reservists have the opportunity to serve both in the Navy’s modern fleet and ashore, in Defence Force establishments around the country, at the Navy Reserve Units located in Auckland, Tauranga, Wellington, Christchurch and Dunedin, and remotely.
+Ab initio Reservists need to commit to a minimum of 20 days’ service a year – the cumulative total of your weeknight, weekend and any full-time training or supplementation.
+You will also be expected to maintain your fitness levels and to pass academic and other requirements at the same level as full-time Navy personnel.
+You will wear the same uniform as Regular Force personnel and be available to be trained and deployed operationally.

 Whats in it for you?